Jack Lemmon: 1990–2001: Television work and later roles

 Lemmon and Matthau had small parts in Oliver Stone's film JFK (1991), in which both men appeared without sharing screen time.
 The duo reunited in Grumpy Old Men (1993).
 The film was a surprise hit.
 Later in the decade, they starred together in The Grass Harp (1995), Grumpier Old Men (1995), Out to Sea (1997), and The Odd Couple II (1998).
 While Grumpier Old Men grossed slightly more than its predecessor, The Odd Couple II was a box-office disappointment.

 In 1996, Lemmon was nominated for a Grammy Award for Best Spoken Word Or Nonmusical Album for his narration on "Harry S Truman: A Journey To Independence".
 Around the same time, Lemmon starred along with James Garner in the comedy My Fellow Americans (1996) as two feuding ex-presidents.
 The supporting cast included Dan Aykroyd and Lauren Bacall.
 That same year, he played Marcellus in Kenneth Branagh's 1996 film version of Hamlet.

 For his role in the William Friedkin-directed version of 12 Angry Men (1997), Lemmon was nominated for Best Actor in a Made-for-TV Movie in the 1998 Golden Globe Awards.

-The award ceremony was memorable because Ving Rhames, who won the Golden Globe for his portrayal of Don King: Only in America, stunned the A-list crowd and television audience by calling Lemmon up to the stage and handing him the award.
+The award ceremony was memorable because Ving Rhames, who won the Golden Globe for his titular performance in Don King: Only in America, stunned the crowd and television audience by calling Lemmon up to the stage and handing him the award.
 Lemmon tried not to accept but Rhames insisted.
 The emotional crowd gave Lemmon a standing ovation to which he replied that, "This is one of the nicest, sweetest moments I have ever known in my life."

 The role was as the contentious juror, played in the original 1957 film version by Henry Fonda.
 Lemmon appeared in the remake with George C. Scott and reunited with him in another television film, this time Inherit the Wind (1999).

 Lemmon was a guest voice on The Simpsons episode "The Twisted World of Marge Simpson" (1997), as the owner of the pretzel business.
 For his role as Morrie Schwartz in his final television role, Tuesdays with Morrie (1999), Lemmon won the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie.
 His final film role was uncredited: the narrator in Robert Redford's 2000 film The Legend of Bagger Vance.